nextml-code/pytorch-datastream/docs/source/get_started.rst

 Merge / stratify / oversample datastreams
 -----------------------------------------
-It is very common to have imbalanced datasets or multiple data sources of very different length and dissimilar characteristics. ``Datastream.merge`` provides a simple intuitive way to construct batches that give a good training signal in these cases.
+It is common to have imbalanced datasets or multiple data sources of very different length and dissimilar characteristics. ``Datastream.merge`` provides a simple intuitive way to construct batches that give a good training signal in these cases.